BY PHIL HOOD

 Today Sako divides his time between touring with artists such as Deftones and Ben Harper as well as SOAD, and building full Sako Drums kits that include quality wood shells with the weighty snare.
 He custom paints the wood drums (that’s a story for another time) and frequently anodizes the iron.
 I wonder whether the weight of the drum is oppressive for some potential clients.
 Before I can ask the question, Sako says: “Weight is still an issue for some people.”
 But then, he adds, many of his clients have drum techs.

 SHARE WITH ME FOR A CHANCE TO WIN

 Thanks for all the readers who shared their drum invention comments last week.
 I’ll share those in a future column.
 Want to get in on the action?
-Comment below or tell me about your favorite drum invention and you’ll have a shot at winning a set of KBrakes or KBrakes Grips, two of the best tools for stopping your bass drum from creeping permanently.
+Comment below about your favorite drum invention and you’ll have a shot at winning a set of KBrakes or KBrakes Grips, two of the best tools for stopping your bass drum from creeping permanently.